Kikokushijo/Light-Novel-JLPT/README.md

-- To test questions online:
+- To test questions by user's input:

+  **Warning: The language model is large and you will need about 6GB RAM to load it.**

   `$ python3 test.py online`

 - To test questions from data:

   `$ python3 test.py txt`